Eindhoven: Economy

 After the resurrection of the Netherlands in 1815 and the end of the Belgian Revolution, Eindhoven was a small village of some 1250 people in an economically backward and mostly agricultural area.
 Cheap land, cheap labor and the existence of pre-industrial homesourcing (huisnijverheid in Dutch) made Eindhoven an attractive area for the developing industries which were being stimulated by the government of King William I. During the 19th century, Eindhoven grew into an industrial town with factories for textile weaving, cigar manufacturing, match making and hat making.
 Most of these industries disappeared again after World War II, though.

 In 1891, brothers Gerard and Anton Philips founded the small light bulb factory that would grow into one of the largest electronics firms in the world.
 Philips' presence is probably the largest single contributing factor to the major growth of Eindhoven in the 20th century.
 It attracted and spun off many hi-tech companies, making Eindhoven a major technology and industrial hub.
 In 2005, a full third of the total amount of money spent on research in the Netherlands was spent in or around Eindhoven.
-A quarter of the jobs in the region are in technology and ICT, with companies such as FEI Company (once Philips Electron Optics), NXP Semiconductors (formerly Philips Semiconductors), ASML, ALTEN, Simac, Neways Electronics and the aforementioned Philips and DAF.
+A quarter of the jobs in the region are in technology and information technology, with companies such as FEI Company (once Philips Electron Optics), NXP Semiconductors (formerly Philips Semiconductors), ASML, ALTEN, Simac, Neways Electronics and the aforementioned Philips and DAF.